SSH and sFTP

 To check for SSH keys, enter the following command:

 If you have SSH keys, a directory listing is displayed similar to the following:

-If you don’t have SSH keys, you need to generate the keys for adding to your Magento ECE account and GitHub account.
+If you do not have SSH keys, you need to generate the keys for adding to your Magento ECE account and GitHub account.
 See Create a new SSH key pair.

 If you already have SSH keys, continue to: